 • This is not right People should not have higher risk because they are from BAME groups.

-• We want to find out why people with learning disabilities from BAME groups are more at risk .
+• We wanted to find out why people with learning disabilities from BAME groups are more at risk .

-• We want to find out what we can do better to protect people from BAME groups.
+• We wanted to find out what we can do better to protect people from BAME groups.

 Where do we go from here?